humanaixlab/lingualab/README.md

 - The built-in classifier is an educational baseline, not a claim of state-of-the-art modeling.
 - Final model quality depends on dataset size, labels, balance, and language variation.
 - The downloaded report supports research exploration but does not replace scholarly validation.
-- Public-deployment browser and mobile QA remains part of the Vercel milestone.
+- Browser and mobile support will continue to be refined in future releases.
 ## Roadmap

 ### Next planned improvements